GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

 ## Dark Skies Update
 ### 0.3

+This update is potentially incompatible with old worlds or may cause a few issues when updating.

 Reading these (x/y/z) statements are the default config values that are different across the new preset systems.
 X = Classic, Y = Death World, and Z = Dark Forest.

 - Split Radiogenics Config into 4 categories: